Skip to Content

 Most of us do not consider the humble beginnings of the modern flush toilet.
 However, this device has had a profound impact on our culture and health.
 Like most inventions that make a mark on society, this one had to wait for another innovation to take place.

-Late Renaissance Era
+Late renaissance Era

 In the 1700's a watchmaker and inventor by the name of Alexander Cummings came up with an S-shaped valve.
 The valve uses water to seal off the sewer gasses from the toilet bowl.
 That same contraption can be seen today under the tank in your toilet.